How common are taste disorders?

 Many of us take our sense of taste for granted, but a taste disorder can have a negative effect on a person's health and quality of life.
 If you are having a problem with your sense of taste, you are not alone.
 More than 200,000 people visit a doctor each year for problems with their chemical senses, which include taste and smell.

 The senses of taste and smell are very closely related.
 Some people who go to the doctor because they think they have lost their sense of taste are surprised to learn that they have a smell disorder instead.
+To learn more about your sense of smell, read the NIDCD fact sheet Smell Disorders.

 How does our sense of taste work?